tidymodels/rsample/tests/testthat/_snaps/inner_split.md

       assessment(inner_split)
     Condition
       Error in `assessment()`:
       !
-Inner splits do not contain an assessment set.
+Inner splits are designed to only return analysis and calibration sets.

 # print()